L

 Failure Probability4/10

-The B58 engine is widely regarded as BMW’s most robust modern unit.
+The B58 engine is widely regarded as BMW’s most reliable modern unit.
 The G20 3 Series is a safer purchase than most people assume.

 Failure Probability4/10